codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you find Will Smith in the snow?
-Look for fresh prints.
+Whoever invented the knock-knock joke should get a no bell prize.

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+Which of the following computer components can be built using only NAND gates?
- 1. 120
+ 1. CPU
- 2. 160
+ 2. RAM
- 3. 100
+ 3. Register
- 4. 140
+ 4. ALU

 <details>
   <summary>Answer</summary>
-  140
+  ALU
 </details>